-Launched in 2008, Airbnb has only recently established a large range of accommodations in Japan.
-During our travels abroad, whether we chose to stay in a house or apartment, it was a necessity to try out their Californian platform, since their Swiss rivals HouseTrip has a low range of lodgings as of now.
+Launched in 2008, Airbnb has established a large range of accommodations in Japan only recently.
+During our travels abroad, whether we chose to stay in a house or an apartment, it was a necessity to try out the Californian platform, since their Swiss rival HouseTrip has a lower range of lodgings as of now.

 Furthermore, it is possible to find shared rooms from US$ 9 a night whereas private larger housings in the city-center area could easily rise up to US$ 200.
 For instance, during our last travel, we spent 19 nights in new two-bedroom flats (around 50 square meters) located in Tokyo and Osaka.
-Overall we spent less than 100 dollars a night, including the Airbnb commission.
-This is ultimately an unbeatable price-quality for the high level or service received.
+Overall, we spent less than 100 dollars a night, including the Airbnb commission.
+This is ultimately an unbeatable price-quality ratio for the high level of service provided.

 While in Tokyo, we chose to lodge in an apartment close to the Otsuka station, an area conveniently located on the northern part of Yamanote.
 The building of a few floors had a very occidental architecture in one of the rooms and more of a Japanese style in the other with a separate kitchen, lounge/dining room, and a balcony.

-In Osaka, we are pleased to have chosen Umeda because of its ideal location and its incredibly modern apartment in a 39-floor building (only 5 months old).
-Each lodging was fully equipped with ovens and stoves in the kitchen, bathtubs and washing machines in the bathrooms.
-In addition, they also provided bicycles.
+In Osaka, Umeda was a pleasant choice thanks to ideal location and its incredibly modern apartment in a 39-floor building (only 5 months old).
+Each accommodation was fully equipped with ovens and stoves in the kitchen, bathtubs and washing machines in the bathrooms.
+In addition, bicycles were also provided.